icerpc/icerpc-docs/pages/slice/language-reference/grammar.md

 ## Preprocessor directives

 The preprocessor only operates on lines beginning with a '#' character (ignoring any leading whitespace).
-Lines that don't meet this criteria are mapped to `source_block` tokens in the lexical grammar, and no additional processing is performed on them.
+Lines that don't meet this criteria are mapped to `source_block` tokens in the lexical grammar.
 If there are multiple consecutive lines like this, they are concatenated into a single `source_block` token for ease of processing.
+The contents of these `source_block` tokens are passed as input to the [core language grammar](#core-language) described above.

 ### Lexical grammar